Mike-Honey/covid-19-genomes/README.md

 An interactive table at the bottom right lists the individual observations presented by each dataset.

+From [microreact.org](https://microreact.org) we gather their "Global Distribution of SARS-CoV-2" dataset.
+This usually has more sequences than the other datasets, but typically lags behind them by a few days.

 From [nextstrain.org](https://nextstrain.org), we gather the nextstrain-curated datasets (samples by continent).
 That is supplemented by [community datasets for selected countries](https://nextstrain.org/sars-cov-2#datasets).
 The nextstrain datasets offer good coverage of a wide range of countries, and their community datasets typically offer more samples than other datasets, although sometimes they are not as up-to-date.
 [Raise an Issue](https://github.com/Mike-Honey/covid-19-genomes/issues) if you have another nextstrain community or group dataset, or auspice instance that you'd like included.

 From [outbreak.info](https://outbreak.info) we gather selected countries of interest.
 Their data is typically the most up-to-date of all the sources.
 [Raise an Issue](https://github.com/Mike-Honey/covid-19-genomes/issues) if you have another country you'd like included.

-From [microreact.org](https://microreact.org) we gather their "Global Distribution of SARS-CoV-2" dataset.
-This usually has more sequences than the other datasets, but typically lags behind them by a few days.
+From [University of California Santa Cruz - Genome Browser](https://genome.ucsc.edu/index.html) we gather their "SARS-CoV-2 genome browser" dataset.
+This typically has dense sampling of sequences for the USA and UK, but less for other countries.

 The data to translate country codes into names is read from [Wikipedia](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes)